Transport for London: Financing

+On 1 June 2020, TfL released details of its emergency budget for 2020–2021; it involved a reduction in capital investment by 39% from £1.3 billion to £808 million along with cuts to maintenance and renewal spending by 38% to £201 million.
+In November 2021, the then Transport Secretary Grant Shapps criticised reports that senior TfL officials would be offered bonuses potentially in excess of £12 million per year in return for efforts to help break-even.
+By December 2021, the British government and the Major of London had implemented three consecutive short-term funding agreements cumulatively costing in excess of £4b to avert closures of several bus routes and tube lines.

+In August 2022, additional British government support was granted to TfL; the organisation was still unable to meet all spending commitments.
+In response, a new facility was established to balance TfL's budget via the provision of up to £500 million; this facility restricted the GLA's future financial flexibility.
+During late 2023, TfL issued further urgent calls for long-term funding to support its operations; it claimed that the British government would need to provide one quarter of its capital investment plans for 2024.
+The Department of Transport's position has been that long term funding for TfL should be provided via the Mayor of London, and that in excess of £6 billion in extraordinary funding has already been provided.

 Fares

 Most of the transport modes that come under the control of TfL have their own charging and ticketing regimes for single fare.
 Buses and trams share a common fare and ticketing regime, and the DLR, Overground, Underground, and National Rail services another.

 Zonal fare system

 Rail service fares in the capital are calculated by a zonal fare system.
 London is divided into eleven fare zones, with every station on the London Underground, London Overground, Docklands Light Railway and, since 2007, on National Rail services, being in one, or in some cases, two zones.
 The zones are mostly concentric rings of increasing size emanating from the centre of London.
 They are (in order):